munificent/craftinginterpreters/README.md

 If your interpreter needs other command line arguments passed to use, pass them to the test runner using `--arguments` and it will forward to your interpreter.

+If you encounter an error similar to `Couldn't resolve the package 'package'...`, run `dart pub get` inside the `tools` directory.

 ## Repository Layout

 *   `asset/` – Sass files and jinja2 templates used to generate the site.